Breach of contract due to the COVID-19 pandemic: a case of force majeure?

 These clauses often include an enumeration (exhaustive or not) of the events that will (or will not) constitute force majeure (labour disputes, wars, terrorist attacks, epidemics, etc.).
 Such clauses may either extend or restrict the concept of force majeure, as defined at civil law.

 Force majeure clauses can also alter the effects of a force majeure event (whether defined or not) on the parties’ respective obligations.
-For example, the clause may provide that one party will be required to compensate the other for any failure to fulfil its obligations, even as a result of force majeure.
+For example, the clause may provide that one party will be required to compensate the other for any failure to fulfill its obligations, even as a result of force majeure.
 Or, it may provide that force majeure does not release a party from its obligations, but suspends its exigibility.

 It should also be noted that force majeure clauses often include a notice procedure that must be followed in order to enable the debtor to invoke the benefit of the clause.